Aasif-github/Database/AWS/aws-cdk.md

 AWS Cloud Development Kit (CDK) is an open-source framework that lets you define and provision cloud infrastructure using programming languages like Python, Java, and TypeScript.
-[1, 2, 3, 4]

 How does AWS CDK work?
-[3, 4]

 1. You use programming languages to define cloud infrastructure as code.
-[3, 4]
 2. AWS CloudFormation provisions the cloud infrastructure in a safe and repeatable way.
-[2, 3]

-Benefits of AWS CDK [2, 5]
+Benefits of AWS CDK.

 • You can use your existing Integrated Development Environment (IDE) and testing tools.
-[2, 5]
 • You can apply the same best practices used in software development.
-[4]
 • You can create and manage AWS resources more efficiently.
-[1]
 • You can create complex architectures for deployment in AWS.
-[2]

-Components of AWS CDK [6]
+Components of AWS CDK.

 • CDK apps: The top-level component of your CDK project that contains all stacks
 • CDK stacks: Correspond to CloudFormation stacks